How I got here

 CoinDesk

-In the fall of 2022, I began interviewing with CoinDesk for a Senior Product Manager role.
-This person would sit between editorial and engineering to own their content management system, Arc XP, and drive forward feature development to help the journalists, video producers, podcasters, and others who produced content at CoinDesk.
+In fall 2022, I interviewed with CoinDesk for a Senior Product Manager role.
+This person would work between editorial and engineering to manage their content system, Arc XP, and develop features to help journalists, video producers, podcasters, and others who created content at CoinDesk.

-The team interviewing me were originally skeptical because I lacked experience in journalism, but quickly realized that I have a lot of experience in a lot of different areas.
-By the end of the process, my now-boss shared that what he really needed was a director who could own everything from end-to-end to help them improve their product and engineering processes, deliver more value, and reduce the chaos.
-He asked, would I be willing to come in and do director-level work and get my arms around everything, not just the CMS, and then hopefully he could promote me to a more appropriate title in six months?
+The interview team was skeptical at first because I lacked journalism experience, but they quickly saw that I had experience in many different areas.
+By the end, my future boss shared that what he really needed was a director who could handle everything end-to-end to improve their product and engineering processes, deliver more value, and reduce chaos.
+He asked if I would do director-level work and get a handle on everything, not just the content system, with the hope of promoting me to a more fitting title in six months.

-The truth is that I'm not capable of working any other way.
-I observe and operate with a systems thinking approach, so I need to understand how everything works together.
-I develop deep insights and then use that newly gained perspective to help improve processes and prioritize the right work.
+The truth is I can't work any other way.
+I observe and think about systems as a whole, so I need to understand how everything works together.
+I develop deep insights and use that perspective to improve processes and prioritize the right work.

-True to his word, 6 months after being hired in December 2022, I was promoted to Director of Product Management and my boss is happy to consider the title back-dated to when I was hired since I was doing the work all along.
+True to his word, 6 months after being hired in December 2022, I was promoted to Director of Product Management, and my boss considered the title backdated to when I started since I was doing the work all along.

-These days, I'm directing the work of Product & Engineering for everything we build.
-I run our scrum ceremonies, write all the stories, prioritize the backlog, represent our team and work to executive leadership, meet with 9 different stakeholder groups across the company, and work to help us build in The CoinDesk Way.
+These days, I'm directing Product & Engineering for everything we build.
+I run our team meetings, write all the user stories, prioritize the work, represent our team to leadership, meet with 9 different groups across the company, and help us build in The CoinDesk Way.

 Matthew brings energy and enthusiasm into every room.
 His ability to apply his vast product and project management skills while garnering the support of the development teams that he manages is impressive!
 I am grateful for his mentorship and his contagious desire to never stop learning and becoming better in all things, professionally and personally.